TRACKS

 We offer testing to certify test surfaces for:

-• Euro NCAP AEB VRU 3.0.4 (Apr 2021): Evaluates AEB for vulnerable road users, using surfaces with 0-1% slope and specific friction properties.
+• Euro NCAP AEB VRU 3.0.4 (Apr 2021): Autonomous emergency braking (aeb) testing protocol for vulnerable road users (VRU)

-• Euro NCAP AEB/LSS VRU 4.0.0 (Jun 2021): Assesses AEB and lane support systems for vulnerable road users, requiring surfaces similar to AEB VRU 3.0.4.
+• Euro NCAP AEB/LSS VRU 4.0.0 (Jun 2021): Autonomous emergency braking (AEB) and lane support systems (LSS) testing protocol for vulnerable road users (VRU)

 Green NCAP evaluates the environmental impact of vehicles.
 Their tests include: